chloechu/hello-world/README.md

 # hello-world

-What up fam!
-I am a sophomore at UC Berkeley studying Public Health and Data Science.
+Hi!
+I'm a senior at UC Berkeley studying Public Health and Data Science.
-Perhaps more importantly, I love people, sports, soup + noodles, ice cream, open conversations, and dry humor.
-But most importantly, I love Jesus.